-A kitten taken away from its mother too soon can also go on to develop an attachment to suckling items such as a blanket or its own tail due to being weaned too early.
-A kitten starts on solid food from four weeks of age, but will continue to nurse from its mother until the eight week mark.
+A kitten who leaves its mother too soon can go on to develop attachments to suckling items such as a blanket or its own tail.
+While kittens start to wean onto solids from four weeks of age, but still nurses from their mother until eight weeks.

 Get kittens used to gentle handling from early on.
 Stroke the kitten, pick it up, hold it, examine him and gently explore the belly, pay attention to the feet and claws, belly, ears and mouth.

-The kitten needs to know that humans are a source of happiness, attention and comfort.
-Don’t ever hit or yell at a kitten, it does nothing to change an undesirable behaviour, and just teaches the animal to be fearful of people which can exacerbate the situation.
+The kitten needs to know that humans are a source of happiness, attention, and comfort.
+Don’t ever hit or yell at a kitten, it does nothing to change undesirable behaviour.
+It does, however, teach the animal to be fearful of people which can exacerbate the situation.